nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Fixes

-When choosing a folder or a file in the direct Transfer window, symbolic links are now ignored to prevent dangerous or unhandled behaviors.
+When choosing a folder or a file in the Direct Transfer window, symbolic links are now ignored to prevent dangerous or unhandled behaviors.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2635](https://jira.nuxeo.com/browse/NXDRIVE-2635).